f-ilic/TrackerplotsValidator/README.md

 ## Overview

-This tool is to meant to quickly assess if new CMSSW releases broke the generated plots.
-This is done by comparing a selection of plots from a reference DQM ROOT to a file created with the CMSSW release in question.
+The purpose of this tool is to
+   * Generate local harvested files of DQMIO files that can be located through https://cmsweb.cern.ch/das/. das_client.py is used to find all corresponding resources to a configuration.
+   * Compare plots from two harvested files and calculate a similarity measure

-If you are executing this remotely e.g. lxplus, make sure to ssh with -Y/-X so that X11 is being forwarded.
+If you are executing this remotely (e.g. lxplus) make sure to ssh with -Y/-X so that X11 is being forwarded so that you can view the resulting output plots.

-## How to run
+## How to run the code
 Example:
 ```
 cmsrel CMSSW_9_3_0